 When disaster strikes, you’ll perhaps have time to figure out whether you can take everything you want with you or not.
 Even if you realize at some point that you won’t be able to carry that much weight, you can just disregard the smaller bag, maybe even cache it somewhere where you can return to at some point.

 Below we’ll assess the items you should consider in categories essential to survival.
 Let’s begin!

 Water and Hydration

-#1.
-Water – Pay attention to how much you choose to carry on your pack.
+✅ #1.
+Water – Pay attention to how much you choose to carry on your back.
 Water is very heavy, and resupply should be an integral part of your plans.

 Food and Cooking

-#9.
+✅ #9.
 Freeze-dried Food – Lightweight but needs boiling water to cook properly.
 Good for a more substantial meal or preparing for a group.
-Mountain House has good, available offerings.
+Wise Food Storage has good, available offerings.

-#16.
-Protein Powder – May be carried as an alternate to multivitamins for nutritional supplement.
+✅ #16.
+Protein Powder – May be carried as an alternative to multivitamins as a nutritional supplement.
 Most are loaded with vitamins and minerals.
 Make sure you can stand it mixed with just water; you aren’t going to be carrying milk.

 Food and Cooking – What to avoid:

-Pop Tarts – Too little nutritional value, and impossible to keep intact outside of hard container.
+❌ Pop Tarts – Too little nutritional value, and impossible to keep intact outside of a hard container.
 Can take the place of candy, but usually not worth the trouble.